 How to maintain a low calorie diet

-“Because of this variation, only you can decide how many total calories you’ll need each day so a fixed 1,000 calorie diet could work for some individuals but it's very likely that this one-size fits all approach will not work for the majority of people."
+Performance Nutritionist at Maximuscle, Gareth Nicholas (opens in new tab)says, "Only you can decide how many total calories you’ll need each day, so a fixed 1,000 calorie diet could work for some individuals but it's very likely that this one-size fits all approach will not work for the majority of people."

-He advises the following to maintain a low calorie diet:
+Top tips to maintain a low calorie diet:

-1. Hydration - Water is calorie free, keeps you hydrated and is basically all you need to drink.
+- Hydration - Water is calorie free, keeps you hydrated and is basically all you need to drink.
 If you’re one of those people who claims they don’t enjoy the taste, just keep drinking it and you’ll quickly grow used to it.

-2. Sugars - One of the best ways to reduce calorie intake is to opt for low GI (Glycemic index) foods.
+- Sugars - One of the best ways to reduce calorie intake is to opt for low GI (Glycemic index) foods.
 Loosely, GI relates to a food’s sugar content and how fast it releases glucose in the body.
 If you haven’t worked out and eat high GI foods, they are stored as fat.
 With that in mind, you should cut out sugary, high GI food such as white rice, white bread and pasta and replace them with low GI carbs such as brown basmati rice, wholegrains and fruit such as apples and berries.

-3. Fats - There are good and bad fats, but in a low calorie diet you will want to try and taper down all kinds, since fats are an inefficient energy source compared to carbs and are responsible for the physical appearance of body fat.
+- Fats - There are good and bad fats, but in a low calorie diet you will want to try and taper down all kinds, since fats are an inefficient energy source compared to carbs and are responsible for the physical appearance of body fat.
 With that in mind, aim for 20% or less of your calorie intake from good fats.

-4. Cardio - When you’re eating at a calorie deficit, you’ll lose body fat.
+- Cardio - When you’re eating at a calorie deficit, you’ll lose body fat.
 Doing more cardiovascular exercise will increase the rate at which you burn calories, so you’ll be able to drop body fat faster if you stick to your deficit whilst training hard.
 This also means that if you add heavy cardio in, you will have low energy levels on a 1000 calorie diet.

-Is the diet effective for losing weight?
+Is the 1,000 calorie meal diet effective for losing weight?

 As Aisling Moran says, "Very low calorie diets can lead to significant weight loss, but once you stop this diet, some weight tends to be regained.